-Infection prevention and control is fundamental to patient safety
+Infection prevention is key to your safety

 How you can help

-Please follow our hand hygiene guidance.
+please follow our hand hygiene guidance

-If you notice that a ward area, toilet or bathroom is dirty, please tell a member of staff straight away and they will arrange for it to be cleaned.
+if you notice that a ward area, toilet or bathroom is dirty, please tell a member of staff straight away and they will arrange for it to be cleaned.

 If you are a patient: